Mental rotation tasks involve rotating mental representations of objects in your mind.

-Scientists Roger Shepard and Jacqueline Metzler came up with a novel way to measure MR task ability in 1971.
+Scientists Roger Shepard and Jacqueline Metzler devised a novel way to measure mental rotation task ability in 1971.
 It has been remade several times since then, but the newer versions are still based on the same idea; a 2D or 3D object is presented along with a group of similar objects.
-The subject taking the test is asked to identify which object is the same as the original, just rotated differently in space.
+The test subject is asked to identify which object is the same as the original, just rotated differently in space.

 Why not give it a try for yourself?

-Which of the three 2D objects is the same as the first object just rotated differently?
-1, 2, or 3?
+1. Which of the three 2D objects is the same as the first object, just rotated differently?

 Take your time to decide on an answer.
-Make sure to record your answer and time to complete it.
+Make sure to record your response and the time it took you to complete it.

-Mental rotation is often thought of as a task that requires visualization, as evidenced by cognitive stages 1 and 2.
-This assertion would, therefore, imply that people with aphantasia, or the inability to generate mental images, would be unable to perform such a task.
+As evidenced by cognitive stages 1 and 2 listed above.
+This assertion would, therefore, imply that people with aphantasia, or the inability to visualize, would be unable to perform such a task.
 Right?
+Wrong!

-Quite surprisingly, people with aphantasia actually perform better on MR tasks!
+Quite surprisingly, people with aphantasia actually perform better on mental rotation tasks!

-According to one study led by professor Adam Zeman of the University of Exeter, who coined the term ‘aphantasia,’ people with aphantasia were found to have more correct answers on MR tasks on average, though the time taken to answer each question was typically longer.
+According to one study led by professor Adam Zeman of the University of Exeter, who coined the term aphantasia, people with aphantasia have more correct answers on mental rotation tasks on average.
+However, the time taken to answer each question was typically longer.

-The image below details the results of this study.
-Zeman conducted MR tasks with ‘patient MX,’ who abruptly lost the ability to generate mental images after undergoing heart surgery and suffering a minor stroke.
-To Zeman’s surprise, MX was able to perform perfectly on mental rotation tasks despite their inability to visualize the objects in his mind’s eye.
+To Zeman’s surprise, MX could perform perfectly on mental rotation tasks despite his inability to visualize the objects in his mind’s eye.

-People with aphantasia have found another way to complete MR tasks that doesn’t involve *at least not consciously* visualizing the objects in the mind.
+Evidently, people with aphantasia have found another way to complete mental rotation tasks that don’t involve *at least not consciously* visualizing the objects in the mind.

-Zeman’s findings have opened up a whole host of new questions for scientists; how exactly does the visual processing system differ in the brain of an aphantasic?
-What alternative strategies are they using to complete MR tasks?
+How exactly does the visual processing system differ in the brain of an aphantasic?
+What alternative strategies are they using to complete mental rotation tasks?
 What can we learn from these alternative ways of problem-solving?

 Non-aphants might visualize the object and rotate it inside their mind to see if they can make it match one of the other objects.
-This means, they rely primarily on the visual circuitry in their brain to complete such tasks.
-Cognitive stages 1 to 5 above do a good job of describing the average person’s strategy when completing MR tasks.
+This means they rely primarily on the visual circuitry in their brain to complete such tasks.
+Cognitive stages 1 to 5 above do a good job of describing the average person’s mental model when completing these tasks.